rickellis/ConkyMatic/README.md

 ## Customization
 In the __Templates__ directory you'll find the __default.conky__ template.
-This is a normal .conkyrc file, except it contains some pseudo-variables that get replaced with the color values from the script.
+This is a normal .conkyrc file, except it contains some pseudo-variables that get replaced by the script with random color values.
 A list of available variables can be found below.

 Additional templates can be created and added to the __Templates__ folder.
 If more than one template is in the folder, when you run the __conkymatic.sh__ script via your terminal you'll be given a choice of templates.
 Hitting __ENTER__ in the terminal will auto-select the template named __default.conky__, or you can type the name of the one you prefer to run.